uofs-simlab/pythOS/README.md

 - mri\_imex3 - Chinomona and Reynolds (2021) imex-mri-gark3a
 - mri\_imex4 - Chinomona and Reynolds (2021) imex-mri-gark4

-The `Multirate` class takes as inputs:
+The `Multirate_Infinitesimal` class takes as inputs:

 - c - A 1D numpy array
 - gamma - A 2D numpy array defining the coupling